-For Carlisle to become a more attractive and flourishing district, we need to make sure we continue to work towards fostering?
-Developing? safer and stronger communities.
-We need to make sure Carlisle is a safe place to live, work and visit and that our communities feel engaged and involved with each other, with their area and our public and private sector service providers.
+For Carlisle to become a more attractive and flourishing district, we need to make sure we continue to work towards supporting safer and stronger communities.
+We must make our district an ever safer place to live, work and visit and ensure our communities feel engaged and involved with each other, with their area, and with public and private sector service providers.

-Although the chances of being a victim of crime are low in many parts of our district, there work still needs to be done to remove inequalities, improve levels of confidence and reassure communities that effective action is being taken.
+Although the chances of being a victim of crime are low in many parts of our district, work still needs to be done to remove inequalities, improve levels of confidence and reassure communities that effective action is being taken.
 We will continue to support and work with the Carlisle and Eden Crime and Disorder Reduction Partnership (CDRP) to make sure that we achieve our aims.

 The CDRP produces an annual strategic assessment which provides a detailed picture of crime, disorder and substance misuse in Carlisle.
 It also highlights the issues that are most important to our communities.
-Based on this assessment, the CDRP have put together a detailed action plan showing how they will address these priority areas and target resources most effectively.
-In particular, the CDRP will be looking to tackle violent crime (including alcohol related violent crime), anti-social behaviour, domestic violence and prolific and priority offenders; substance and alcohol abuse and acquisitive??? crime.
+Based on this assessment, the CDRP put together a detailed annual action plan showing how they will address these priority areas and target resources most effectively.
+In particular, the CDRP will continue to look to tackle violent crime (including alcohol related violent crime), acquisitive crime; anti-social behaviour, domestic violence and prolific and priority offenders.

 Aim: Keep Carlisle as a safe place to live, work and visit.
-Headline Measures: Overall crime levels (number of incidents) Anti-social behaviour levels (number of incidents) Serious violent crime levels Serious acquisitive crime levels Adult re-offending rate Assault with injury rate Priority Offender re-offending rate Repeat Incidents of domestic violence Targets: Year on year improvement for Carlisle across all headline measures.
+Headline Measures: Overall crime levels (number of incidents) Anti-social behaviour levels (number of incidents) Violent Crime (including alcohol related) levels Acquisitive crime levels Priority Offender re-offending rate Repeat Incidents of domestic violence Criminal Damage Targets: Year on year improvement for Carlisle across all headline measures.
 Lead Group: CDRP